 - Strong buckles that are easy to clip on and off

 - Not classed as a budget harness - on the upper end of the price scale.

 - No chest ring

 3. Company of Animals Non-Pull Dog Harness

-Now, Company of Animals make some amazing harnesses – but allow me to highlight some reservations on this specific product.
+Now, Company of Animals make some fantastic harnesses – but allow me to highlight some reservations on this specific product.

 Great Danes can pull.
 And when they pull, they pull hard.
+That’s why dog collars and leashes alone can put pressure on their neck and throat as well as damage their thorax if they suddenly lunge.
 The Company of Animals Non-Pull Harness uses the ‘squeeze and lift’ theory.
 That is, when your dog pulls, the straps tighten.

-As these straps are not padded, it has a tendency to pinch – which can hurt the dog.
+As these straps are not padded, it tends to pinch – which can hurt the dog.
 Because it is hurting the dog, the dog tends to pull even harder to get away from the pain.
-This can actually increase the pull problem.
+This can increase the pull problem.